 Each of the semi-annual weekend retreats costs $3000 and requires 4000 dozen homemade cookies to entice resident inmates to participate.
 Financial contributions can be made through Brandermill Church or directly to: KAIROS of Virginia, PO Box 182, Woodbridge, Virginia 22194

-Please help support the upcoming Kairos Prison Ministry event at the Greensville Correctional Center in October 2017.
-You can help by baking a few dozen homemade cookies.
-Pick up a brown grocery bag as you leave the church (look for the Kairos box in the Fellowship Hall) and bring it back with you to church with your cookies inside.
-Instructions and recipes are attached to the brown bag.
+You may also help support upcoming Kairos Prison Ministry events by baking a few dozen homemade cookies.
+Just before our Kairos team has a weekend visit, brown bags are provided with instructions and recipes.
 You can also help by signing up to pray for the ministry HERE.
 If you have any questions, contact Martin Reid.

 Brandermill Church Contact: Charles Hunt